-For the Fiscal Year Ending September 30, 2023, GACS received approximately 77% of its annual revenue from the Guam Department of Administration.
+For the Fiscal Year Ended September 30, 2024, GACS received approximately 70% of its annual revenue from the DOA.
 Any further significant reduction in the level of funding will adversely affect GACS' operations and activities.
-The Charter Schools release of its allocations are now placed under the Council's approval and DOA's verification of the funds.
-GACS saw a budget increase from FY2022 \$6,200 per child to FY2023 \$7,500 per child.
+The Charter Schools release of its allocations is placed under the Council's approval and DOA's verification of the funds.
+For Fiscal year 2024, GACS was allocated the same FY2023 budget amount of \$7,500 per child.

-The Council will review GACS once every six years to determine whether the Charter should be revoked for material violations of laws and the terms of its agreement or if GACS fails to meet the goals and student academic achievement expectations.
+The Council will review GACS once every six years to determine whether the charter should be revoked for material violations of laws and the terms of its agreement or if GACS fails to meet the goals and student academic achievement expectations.